akjoshi009/voice-ai-assistant/README.md

 ## 🚀 Features

 - Record your voice, transcribe it, and chat with GPT-4
-- Assistant responds back with human-like voice
+- Agents responds back with human-like voice
 - Runs in a loop until you say **"stop"**, **"exit"**, or **"quit"**

 ---